kgprogramming/TestingNiri/README.md

 # Testing site https://niri-ic.com/home

-I got this task on my intership.
-For running project you need installed SDK 11 on your machine.
+I got this task on my internship.

 My task was to make tests for site NIRI.